GILLIGAN'S ISLAND GLITCHES

 The Professor proclaims the native artifacts an example of early Mayan workmanship.
 How did the Mayans of Central America get to a Pacific island?

-The voodoo spell worked on the girls before the witch doctor stole their personal possessions.
+The voodoo spell worked on the girls before the witch doctor steals their personal possessions.

-When the Howells enter the cave with money to propitiate the witch doctor, there is a burning torch stuck iin the wall.
+When the Howells enter the cave with money to propitiate the witch doctor, there is a burning torch stuck in the wall.
 It's not Gilligan's, for he took his out of the cave with him.
 Who put it there?
+The witch doctor?
+Then shouldn't it be obvious to the castaways that there's somebody in that cave?

-Why were the dolls in the cave in plain sight, where any of the castaways could find them?
+Why were the dolls in the cave in plain sight, where anyone could find them?
 They weren't there earlier.
 Sloppy work on the part of the witch doctor.

 When the Professor snaps out of his trance, he doesn't notice that the other castaways are not standing in the same places.
 To him, it would look like they moved instantaneously.